sacridini/Awesome-Geospatial/README.md

 ## Geospatial Big Data

-* [Google Earth Engine](https://earthengine.google.com/) - Is a cloud computing platform for processing satellite imagery and other Earth observation data.
+* [Google Earth Engine](https://earthengine.google.com/) :zap: - Is a cloud computing platform for processing satellite imagery and other Earth observation data.
 * [GeoMesa](https://github.com/locationtech/geomesa) - GeoMesa is a suite of tools for working with big geo-spatial data in a distributed fashion.
 * [GeoWave](https://github.com/locationtech/geowave) - GeoWave provides geospatial and temporal indexing on top of Accumulo and HBase.
 * [GeoTrellis](https://github.com/locationtech/geotrellis) - GeoTrellis is a geographic data processing engine for high performance applications.